marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/h8-300-function-attributes.rst

   generates function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.

-.. index:: saveall function attribute, H8/300

-.. index:: save all registers on the H8/300, H8/300H, and H8S
+.. index:: saveall function attribute, H8/300, save all registers on the H8/300, H8/300H, and H8S

 .. gcc-attr:: saveall

   Use this attribute on the H8/300, H8/300H, and H8S to indicate that all registers except the stack pointer should be saved in the prologue regardless of whether they are used or not.